imoliamedia/Imolia-Desktop-Customization-Tool/docs/WIDGET_DEVELOPMENT.md

 # Comprehensive Widget Development Guide for Imolia Desktop Customization Tool

 ## Introduction
-This guide has been updated to reflect the current state of widget development for the Imolia Desktop Customization Tool, based on our four working widgets: Clock, System Monitor, Google Calendar, and Modern Todo.
+This guide reflects the current state of widget development for the Imolia Desktop Customization Tool, based on our working widgets including Clock, System Monitor, Google Calendar, Modern Todo, and Calculator.

 ## Table of Contents
 1. Widget Basics